temporalio/edu-ai-workshop-mcp/exercises/01_Making_MCP_Tools_Durable/README.md

 # Making MCP Tools Durable Exercise #1

+In this exercise, you'll create an additional tool for Claude Desktop to be able to use: creating a chart to plot the temperature in a place over the span of five days.
+After having Claude Desktop give you the weather forecast, you'll then generate a chart as well.

 During this exercise, you will:

 - Build durability and persistence to your MCP tools with Temporal Workflows